MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Configure your Microsoft-built connector for Microsoft Search"
+description: "Configure your Microsoft-built Graph connector for Microsoft Search"
 ---
 <!-- markdownlint-disable no-trailing-punctuation -->

 # Setup overview for Graph connectors by Microsoft

-This article summarizes the basic process required to use the [Microsoft 365 admin center](https://admin.microsoft.com) to setup any of the Graph connectors by Microsoft.
+This article summarizes the basic process required to use the [Microsoft 365 admin center](https://admin.microsoft.com) to set up any of the Graph connectors by Microsoft.
 The basic process includes the following steps:
 <!---Add links to each section in the doc--->

 1. Add a Graph connector in the Microsoft 365 admin center.